srujansirikonda1/FloTorch/install.md

 1. Create a CloudFormation stack with your project name
 2. Build Docker Images in your local and pushes to ECR, if there is no marketplace subscription.
 3. Deploy all necessary resources
-4. Output the API Gateway URL when complete
+4. Output the AppRunner URL when complete

 To monitor the deployment:
 ```bash